-Whether you’re a skin care newbie who is piecing together their first regimen or a product-wise pro, what in the heck toners are for remains one of life’s great mysteries.
+Whether you’re a skincare newbie who is piecing together their first regimen or a product-wise pro, what are face toners for remains one of life’s great mysteries.

 Why is there so much confusion over a product that’s been around for decades?
 A few reasons.